 Every time you schedule a pin you get the option to add it to a tribe.
 You simply click “add to tribes” and then it gives the list of all the tribes to which you belong to add your pin to.

 You can, and should, add your pin to multiple relevant tribes to increase the odds of other bloggers repining it.

 A few more tips to up your Tailwind game:

 - Pin to multiple boards at the same time, then click on the “Use interval” button which allows you to space out when they are pinned, so you aren’t pinning the same content on the same day.

 - Check your stats.
 Every time I fill my Tailwind schedule I look at what posts have performed well on my site in the last days and weeks.
 If I see a post pop up that doesn’t usually get much Pinterest traffic I’ll schedule it.
 If I have a post that is consistently getting good Pinterest traffic, I’ll schedule it more frequently and create new boards to pin it to.

 - Create lots of boards.
 I created a board for each vertical on my site.
-I’ve created boards for different types of travel (road trips, Disney, abroad).
+I’ve created boards for different types of travel (road trips, everything Disney pins, abroad).

 My favorite thing about Tailwind is that once my schedule is set, I can truly forget about it.
 It’s like the slow cooker of the blogging world.
 I put everything in and just wait for the Pinterest traffic to roll in.